The Benefits of Dry Brushing for Skin and Circulation

 2. Stimulates Lymphatic Drainage

 Dry brushing, especially when done with upward strokes toward the heart, is believed to encourage lymph flow.
-This can help reduce puffiness, support detoxification, and leave you feeling lighter and more energized.
+This manual stimulation helps move lymph fluid toward the lymph nodes, where toxins can be filtered and removed.
+This can help reduce puffiness in the limbs, support the body's natural detoxification processes, and leave you feeling lighter and more energized.
+For those who struggle with a feeling of heaviness in their legs, this focused stimulation can provide a welcome sense of relief.

 3. Boosts Circulation